 From sparrows to doves, there’s a song for just about every popular bird.
 This list encompasses the best songs about birds of all time.

 1. “Blackbird” By The Beatles

-The lyrics are written from the perspective of a blackbird who is imprisoned, but dreams of flying away to a better place.
-This song is a reminder that no matter how bad things seem, we should never give up hope.
+The lyrics are written from the perspective of a blackbird who is imprisoned but dreams of flying away to a better place.
+According to McCartney, the song is actually referring to the racial troubles that were happening in the American South in the 1960s.